At the beginning of 2018 I moved to China to live in a city of 18 million people.

 Chongqing is the location of the renowned Sichuan Fine Arts Institute, where I began work as Course Leader of IPMAD-

 International Pre-Master’s in Art and Design

-The journey so far has been fascinating in many ways and tough in others.
+The journey was fascinating in many ways and tough in others.

 Giant studio… reactions to the horrific reality of Chinese Politics.